az-digital/arizona-bootstrap/site/content/docs/5.0/utilities/colors.md

 ### Contextual

 When using these colors, it is important to maintain sufficient color contrast between your text color and background color.
-You can utilize the <a href="https://webaim.org/resources/contrastchecker/" target="_blank">WebAim Color Contrast Checker</a> to verify your color contrast.
+You can utilize the <a href="https://webaim.org/resources/contrastchecker/" target="_blank">WebAIM Color Contrast Checker</a> to verify your color contrast.

 {{< example >}}
 <p class="text-body">.text-body</p>